Model Converter

 The methods provided by open source converters may vary depending on the source.
 The instructions in this documentation focus specifically on the end-to-end flow for converting YOLOv5s models.
 For other models or converters, additional research and steps might be required.

-Neuropilot Converter tool:
+NeuroPilot Converter tool:

 Download the NeuroPilot SDK All-In-One Bundle, install the NeuroPilot Converter tool that matches the user’s Python version, and use the MTK converter to convert the YOLOv5 model from PyTorch to TensorFlow Lite format.

-For detailed conversion steps, please refer to the Open Source Converter page and the Neuropilot Converter tool page.
+For detailed conversion steps, please refer to the Open Source Converter page and the NeuroPilot Converter tool page.

 Unsupported Operations in DLA Conversion (Optional)